Installation

 Main features

-• Detailed analysis of the measurement geometry including automatic retrieval of distances to the emission plume and/or to topographic features in the camera images (at pixel-level).
+Measurement Geometry: Detailed analysis and representation of the measurement geometry including automatic retrieval of distances to the emission plume and/or to topographic features in the camera images (at pixel-level).

-• DOAS calibration routine including two methods to identify the field of view of a DOAS instrument within the camera images.
+DOAS calibration: DOAS calibration engine including two methods to identify the field of view of a DOAS instrument within the camera images.

-• Routine for image based correction of the signal dilution effect based on contrast variations of dark terrain features located at different distances in the images.
+Signal scattering dilution: Routine for image-based correction of the signal dilution effect based on contrast variations of dark terrain features located at different distances in the images.

 A detailed description of pyplis and its features (including analysis examples) can be found in Gliss et al., 2017, MDPI Geosciences.